-Coffee, the fragrant brew that gives many of us the energy to get out go in the mornings, is growing more expensive by the day.
+Coffee, the fragrant brew that gives many of us the energy to get out in the mornings, is growing more expensive by the day.
 So, many coffee drinkers are thinking of ways to keep coffee from going stale.
 For example, can ground coffee be frozen is one of the main questions we hear from coffee drinkers everywhere.
-You’ll be happy to know that you can freeze your ground coffee.
+You will be happy to know that you can freeze your ground coffee.

 Can Ground Coffee Be Frozen?